Pivotal’s Story VIDEO

 Always be kind: a simple daily affirmation and one that feels more like a personal mission statement than a corporate motto -- but Pivotal isn’t just any corporation.
 Underpinning our world-class capabilities in cloud-native software delivery and agile development methodologies is one common thread: empathy.
 Not only do we want to transform the way the world builds software, we also want to make sure that sustainable pace, kindness, and diversity are at the core of every enterprise.

-We stick to a strict 8 hour a day schedule (with flexible start and end times).
+We believe in a sustainable pace, so we work 8 hour days, maintaining core hours to support collaboration.
 Although on-call rotations are part of most teams, incidents are exceedingly rare.

-We pair in small teams of 4 - 8 people in our downtown Toronto office, conveniently located close to King and Union stations.
-We use Slack to stay connected and Tmux for pairing.
-We are working hard to make sure that our distributed teams function as smoothly as our distributed systems.
+We pair in small teams of 4 - 8 people in our San Francisco and Palo Alto offices.
+We prefer to be co-located but when we do work with team members in other locations we use Slack to stay connected and screen sharing for pairing.
+We work hard to ensure that our distributed teams function as smoothly as our distributed systems.

 Making an investment in each Pivot’s professional development improves the organization as a whole.
-We encourage you to go to conferences or purchase those pricey O'Reilly books - and we’ll give you a budget each year to do it.
+We encourage you to go to conferences, take classes, and read books -- and we’ll give you a budget each year to do it.